Communicable Disease Control

 - Education and information to the professional and lay communities

 - Provide support and investigation of biological or chemical threats

-Telephone reports are requested within 24 hours for diseases of unusual significance, incidence, or occurrence which may merit an epidemiological evaluation including foodborne and waterborne outbreaks where a common source is suspected.
+Telephone reports are requested within 24 hours for diseases of unusual significance, incidence, or occurrence that may merit an epidemiological evaluation including foodborne and waterborne outbreaks where a common source is suspected.

-For diseases and conditions required to be reported within 24 hours, the initial report shall be made by telephone to the Communicable Disease Nurse at 828-894-8271.
+For diseases and conditions required to be reported within 24 hours, the initial report should be made by telephone to the Communicable Disease program staff at 828-894-8271.